DaoCloud/DaoCloud-docs/docs/en/docs/videos/kant.md

 # Cloud to Edge Continuum Video Tutorials

-We have carefully created the following video tutorials for Cloud to Edge Continuum.
-We welcome any form of feedback.
-Thank you 🙏
+We have crafted the following video tutorials for Cloud Edge Collaboration, any kind of feedback is welcome, thanks 🙏

 > If there are any issues with the videos, please refresh the page or try clearing your browser cache.